yiffOS/patches/README.md

 # patches

-Various patches for yiffOS packages
+Various patches for yiffOS packages.

 ### linux:
 * linux/good_panic_message - Changes the kernel panic message to be better